MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

     ![Edit report credentials](media/paginated-reports-quickstart-aw/power-bi-paginated-edit-credentials.png)

-7. Now you can view your paginated report in the the Power BI service.
+7. Now you can view your paginated report in the Power BI service.

     ![Paginated report in the Power BI service](media/paginated-reports-quickstart-aw/power-bi-paginated-report-service.png)